 What happens with mediation is unsuccessful?

-If the mediation is unsuccessful, then the mediator must certify that you are exempt from MIAM and will need to fill out the form below.
+If the mediation is unsuccessful, then the mediator must certify that you are exempt from MIAM and will need to fill out a Mediation Exemption Report, which is pictured below.

 An authorised family mediator will need to confirms that he or she is satisfied that mediation is not suitable as a means of resolving the dispute because;